 With tuition fees for UK universities having been frozen since 2017, it’s estimated the annual fee of £9,250 for English universities being worth just £6,585 to the institution in 2022.
 With inflation rocketing since then, this will be even lower in 2024 figures.
 Universities UK states that if investment in teaching students had kept up with inflation, funding per student would now be in the region of £12,000-£13,000 in 2024.

-While the government is considering increasing tuition fees in line with inflation, this won’t happen any time soon, and the impact of fees stagnation has already been widely felt among UK institutions.
+While the government has announced an increase of £285 to come into play in 2025 for England, this well below the inflation of the last seven years.
+The impact of fees stagnation has already been widely felt among UK institutions.

 Declining international and domestic student numbers